 - Attendants usually fly 75 to 90 hours a month and generally spend another 50 hours a month on the ground, preparing flights, writing reports, and waiting for planes to arrive.

 - On average, they spend about two to three nights a week away from home.
 During this time, their employer provides them with hotel accommodations and a meal allowance.

 - New flight attendants must be flexible with their schedule and location.

 - On small corporate airlines, flight attendants often work on an as-needed basis and must be able to adapt to various schedules and personalities.

-Some reported job titles: Flight Attendant, Flight Attendant and Union Safety Chairperson, Flight Attendant, Inflight Services, Flight Attendant/Air Transportation Supervisor, Flight Attendant/Inflight Manager, Flight Attendant/Inflight Supervisor, In-Flight Crew Member, International Flight Attendant, Lead Instructor/Flight Attendant, Purser
+Flight Attendant, Flight Attendant and Union Safety Chairperson, Flight Attendant, Inflight Services, Flight Attendant/Air Transportation Supervisor, Flight Attendant/Inflight Manager, Flight Attendant/Inflight Supervisor, In-Flight Crew Member, International Flight Attendant, Lead Instructor/Flight Attendant, Purser

 There are many training schools worldwide to prepare you for a career as Flight Attendant.
 You need a minimum of High School Diploma to attend training program and get a certificate or diploma.
 Candidates with customer service experience are preferred.
 Also there are many flying schools administered by different airlines to prepare flight attendants.
 For details go to Study Programmes Hub